-- 9. Fingers outstretched toward an opponent's face/eyes; a.
+9. Fingers outstretched toward an opponent's face/eyes; a.
 In the standing position, a fighter that moves their arm(s) toward their opponent with an open hand, fingers pointing at the opponent's face/eyes, will be a foul.
 Referees are to prevent this dangerous behavior by communicating clearly to fighters.
-Fighters are directed to close their fists or point their fingers straight up in the air when reaching toward their opponent. - 10.
-Downward pointing elbow strike (12 to 6);
+Fighters are directed to close their fists or point their fingers straight up in the air when reaching toward their opponent.
+10. Groin attacks of any kind;